ghc-proposals/ghc-proposals/proposals/0000-no-sugared-incompleteness.rst

 The "defer" in the name makes clear we are getting what is normally a compile-time check and deferring it to run-time.
 Whether for quick slap-dash programming, or arguing with proponents of untyped languages, ``-fdefered-type-errors`` allows GHC to both express its opinion and yet also not straight-jacket-ing the user into any one policy.

-My idea is to do the same thing for incompleteness checking ``
+My idea is to do the same thing for incompleteness checking: it should be mandatory, but as a debugging aid their is a flag to defer the compile time error into a run-time error.

 Proposed Change Specification
 -----------------------------